-It’s North America’s number one ski resort but there are so many more things to do in Whistler besides hitting the slopes.
+It’s North America’s number one ski resort, but there are many more things to do in Whistler besides hitting the slopes.

 Best Things to Do in Whistler

 Whistler’s famous 25,000-square-foot outdoor Scandinave Spa provides guests with a traditional Scandinavian hydrotherapy experience while surrounded by the stunning mountain landscape.

 Start out in one of their fabulous saunas, steam baths, or hot tubs to get your blood flowing and your temperature rising.
 Then, take a cold plunge in the Nordic waterfall, shower, or bath!